Complex Adaptive Systems, Master's Programme

 An interdisciplinary and comprehensive education

-The programme offers four informal tracks, each with a selection of recommended courses:
+The programme offers three informal tracks, each with a selection of recommended courses:

 - physics/statistical physics